Cragdoo/vninja/content/post/Homebrew-in-Mojave.md

 Turns out that the Mojave upgrade didn't also upgrade my Xcode Command Line tools, which causes this error when upgrading Homebrew.

-Luckily there is a really quick fix fot this; just install the Xcode command line tools!
+Luckily there is a really quick fix for this; just install the Xcode command line tools!

 ```
  ~ $ xcode-select --install